Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_12_WAF.md

     - Keep people away from data
     - Prepare for security events

-Reliability Pillar
+Reliability Pillar:

+The Reliability pillar is concerned with the ability of a system to recover from infrastructure or service failures, and to dynamically acquire computing resources to meet demand and mitigate disruptions.
+Reliability can help you recover from failures and meet demand.

+Reliability in the cloud comprises three areas: Foundations, change management, and failure management.

 • Ensuring a workload can perform its intended function correctly and consistently when it’s expected to
 • This includes the ability to operate and test the workload through its total lifecycle

 • Best practices for reliability:
     - Automatically recover from failure
     - Test recovery procedures